ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 ++++++++++++++++++++++++++++++++++

-Here is a plot `created by Kjell <kjell_lbwsg_category_rr_notebook_>`_ that shows the LBWSG categories and the mean relative risk estimate in each category (the mean appears to be taken across all all sexes, age groups, and draws):
+Here is a plot `created by Kjell <kjell_lbwsg_category_rr_notebook_>`_ that shows the LBWSG exposure categories and the mean relative risk estimate in each category (the mean is taken across all all sexes, age groups, and draws):

 .. image:: LBWSG_with_RR.png

-Based on the GBD data as shown above, there are **four TMREL categories** where the relative risk is always at the minimum 1.0 regardless of sex, age group, or
+Based on the GBD data as shown above, there are **four TMREL categories** where the relative risk is always at the minimum 1.0 regardless of sex, age group, or draw (recall that the relative risks are the same for all locations):
-draw:

 - cat53 (38-40 weeks, 4000-4500 g)
 - cat54 (38-40 weeks, 3500-4000 g)